ziginfo/Midas-MR-Chataigne-Module/README.md

 ## Midas MR and Behringer X-Air control with chataigne by OSC
 Default port must be 10024 !

 Thanks to "norbertrostaing".
-My MR-Module-Script  is partially based on his M32 Script and he helped also for the Meter-Display !
+This MR-Module-Script  is partially based on his M32 Script and he helped also for the Meter-Display !
 In a more general way the module is based on the OSC-Implementation published by Behringer on their Wiki web-site : https://behringer.world/wiki/doku.php?id=x-air_osc

 Most of the commands and actions run for both, MR12 and MR18 (and Behringer XR12 to XR18); but some of them will work only for a given model !